domhof/Story2Go/README.md

 Config
 ------

-The device/emulator must contain a config filed called `story2go_config.xml` in `/mnt/sdcard` to load a story.
+The device/emulator must contain a config file called `story2go_config.xml` in `/mnt/sdcard` to load a story.

 There's a `story2go_config.xml` config file in the `demo` folder.